 Seizing on the furor surrounding both Cox’s appointment and Roosevelt’s actions in her defense, James Vardaman mounted a successful gubernatorial campaign in Mississippi in 1903.
 He held that office from 1904 to 1908, and he also served in the U.S. Senate from 1913 to 1919.
 In July 2017, the University of Mississippi moved to remove his name from a campus building after an internal report described him as “distinctly unworthy of honor.”

 Contrary to the claim made in History Hustle’s graphic, Cox did not return to her position as postmaster, although according to Politico she and her husband eventually moved back to Indianola and opened the Delta Penny Savings Bank — one of the first banks in the state to be owned by African-Americans.
 Cox died in 1933.

-On 14 July 2008, the Indianola post office was renamed in her honor with the passage of U.S. House Resolution 1410.
+On 14 July 2008, the Indianola post office was renamed in her honor with the passage of House Bill 4010.